nearform/initium/quick-start-aks.md

 ## Install Azure CLI Locally
 Ignore this step if you already have Azure CLI setup.

-Install `azure-cli` for your OS by following the official guide [Install az cli official](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-macos).
+Install `azure-cli` on your machine by following the [Azure official guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).

 ## Login to Azure